cato-hga/babywearing/docs/deployment/build.md

 * Most of this and the deploy stuff will I hope mostly eventually be done through CI but for now this documents the process.
 --------------------

+**General Info**

+The set of steps in this document involve just building a Docker image and pushing it to a repository.
+The image is the same regardless of the environment you intend to deploy it to.
+In other words, all environments (prod, stage, etc.) use the same image.

 The image will go into a docker registry called `babywearing` which is in a resource group called `midatlantic_babywearing_registries`.
 Resource groups on Azure are just logical groupings of resources.
 In our case, we will keep images in one group and each deployment (i.e. stage, prod, etc.) in another.

+**Steps**

-Do the below from the root of the Rails project.
+* Perform these steps in a terminal in the root of the Rails project.

 * The below assumes defaults have been configured for `az` as follows: